Imposter Syndrome

 Symptoms of impostor syndrome

-Symptoms of impostor syndrome can look different for different people, though there are some consistent and tell-tale red flags.
+Symptoms of impostor syndrome can look different for different people, though there are some consistent tell-tale red flags.
 Symptoms might include:

 In professional settings, typical examples include: